johannah/jaco_learning/README.md

 The physical arm is attached via a usb to a machine running jaco_docker.
 The robot_server and robot must be run from this machine.

-After creating jaco_robot using the instructions on github.com/johannah/jaco_docker, you must launch or attach to a running container.
+1) After creating jaco_robot using the instructions on github.com/johannah/jaco_docker, you must launch or attach to a running container.

-1) Ensure usb connection from robot to computer running docker.
+  - Ensure usb connection from robot to computer running docker.

-2) Start docker:
+  - Start docker:

-If running a new docker instance:
+    - If running a new docker instance:

-`docker run -it --name jaco_robot --privileged -v /dev/bus/usb:/dev/bus/usb  jaco_control`
+      - `docker run -it --name jaco_robot --privileged -v /dev/bus/usb:/dev/bus/usb  jaco_control`

-To resume a recent docker container:
+    - To resume a recent docker container:
-`docker ps`
+      - `docker ps`
-`docker container start <container_id>`
+      - `docker container start <container_id>`

-To attach to a running session:
+    - To attach to a running session:
-`docker exec -it jaco_robot /bin/bash`
+      - `docker exec -it jaco_robot /bin/bash`

 3) Turn on robot and use remote to set home (light should turn blue on robot).
 Launch kinova drivers.

-`
-roslaunch jaco_remote.launch
-`
+  - `roslaunch jaco_remote.launch`

-Robot should open hand.
+  - Robot should open hand.

 4) Running remote experiments.

-Remote experiments can be run by declaring `physics_type='robot'` in the `task_kwargs` of a `dm_control` env from our [dm_control](http://github.com/johannah/dm_control).
-Data is sent via tcp through port 9030 be default.
+  - Remote experiments can be run by declaring `physics_type='robot'` in the `task_kwargs` of a `dm_control` env from our [dm_control](http://github.com/johannah/dm_control).
+Data is sent via tcp through port 9030 by default.

-Be sure to configure the `fence` in `task_kwargs` to be within the bounds of your workspace.
+  - Be sure to configure the `fence` in `task_kwargs` to be within the bounds of your workspace.
 For instance, a `fence={'x':(-.5,.5), 'y':(-1,.4), 'z':(0.05, 3)}` will limit the robot to within .5 meter from side to side, allow a reach of 1m to the front (towards kinova label), and only allow the robot to reach above the base in z.

-Each step command returns the robot position, velocity, and effort for each joint as well as the tool pose.
+  - Each step command returns the robot position, velocity, and effort for each joint as well as the tool pose.

-See [jaco_rl](http://github.com/johannah/jaco_rl) for an example of an rl agent trained to work with this repo.
+  - See [jaco_rl](http://github.com/johannah/jaco_rl) for an example of an rl agent trained to work with this repo.

 ---